2019 – 2020 Schedule

 Who is Arts Network Ottawa?

-Arts Network Ottawa (formerly AOE Arts Council) believes that the arts help build strong communities.
-For over 30 years, we have championed the arts community in the Ottawa region to advance a thriving arts scene.
-As a bilingual arts service organization with over 400 members, we provide local artists, arts groups and cultural workers with paid opportunities, programs, resources and services to present and promote their work, share and learn through professional development and network.
+Arts Network Ottawa believes that the arts help build strong communities.
+Since 1987, we have championed the arts community in the Ottawa region to advance a thriving arts scene.
+As a bilingual arts service organization with over 300 members, we provide local artists, arts groups and cultural workers with paid opportunities, programs, resources and services to present and promote their work, share and learn through professional development and network.
 We represent an informed voice and collaborate with community partners to generate awareness about the creative, social and economic benefits of the Arts.
 Arts Network Ottawa is a non-profit, registered charitable organization 12177 7023 RR0001.